wardencam360/wardencam_manual/faq.rst

 How to run WardenCam on a Windows PC?
 +++++++++++++++++++++++++++++++++++++
+| We are in the process to making a desktop friendly version.
+For the time being, please see below to view WardenCam on Windows.
+|
 | BlueStacks is an Android simulator which allows you to run WardenCam on your PC.
 * Download and install `BlueStacks`_
 * Download WardenCam installation file `WardenCam.apk`_